Hannibal Regional Airport: History

-In 2003, the airport was renamed Hannibal Regional Airport, William P. Lear Field in honor of the inventor of the Lear Jet.
-It was originally known as Hannibal Municipal Airport.
+In 2003, the airfield was dedicated to William P. Lear, the inventor of the Lear Jet.

 Facilities and aircraft

 Hannibal Regional Airport covers an area of 400 acre at an elevation of 769 feet (234 m) above mean sea level.
 It has one runway designated 17/35 with a concrete surface measuring 4,400 by 100 feet (1,341 x 30 m) with a concrete surface.
 Runway 17/35 has Runway End Identifier Lights (REIL) and Precision Approach Path Indicator (PAPI) lights on each runway end.

 The airport originally had an asphalt runway that was 3600 ft x 75 ft with no parallel taxiway.
 In 2002 the airport was completely shut down for almost 6 months while the old runway and apron were completely removed and a new concrete runway (4,400 x 100 ft.) was constructed.
 In addition to the new runway, a concrete full-length parallel taxiway was constructed, the apron was re-constructed with concrete, and a new hangar area was constructed.

 Beginning in 2008, the airport's Fixed-Base Operator (FBO) is Mike Barron of Barron Aviation Private Flight Services.
 Prior to that, Rodney Hilton managed the airport.

-For the 12-month period ending August 9, 2007, the airport had 4,700 aircraft operations, an average of 12 per day: 79% general aviation and 21% air taxi.
-At that time there were 20 aircraft based at this airport: 90% single-engine, 5% multi-engine and 5% helicopter.
+For the 12-month period ending December 31, 2021, the airport had 9,661 aircraft operations, an average of 26 per day: 96% general aviation, 3% air taxi, and <1% military.
+At that time there were 15 aircraft based at this airport: 12 single-engine, 1 multi-engine, 1 jet, and 1 helicopter.

 Plans

-The plans include extending the runway to 5,000 to allow small jets to use the airport.
+The plans include extending the runway to 5,000 ft to allow small jets to use the airport.
 In addition, a new terminal building is planned for the airport.